The world is changing. And banking is no exception.

 Despite hundreds of banks and financial companies already using blockchain, its slow acceptance will continue for years to come.
 This is because each institution will need to determine the benefits of fully embracing and integrate the blockchain technology into their current infrastructures.

-Technology is moving at lightning speed and there are plenty of advantages for customers and businesses of all sizes to embrace mobile banking.
+Technology is moving at lightning speed and there are plenty of advantages for customers and businesses of all sizes to embrace mobile banking and stay on top of the latest mobile banking trends.
 It is already transforming the way people save, invest, and manage their money, and there are no signs of it slowing down.
 As for banks and financial institutions, continuing to develop their mobile banking technology will be a key priority going forward, as it will help them improve their competitive advantages over other banks and new entrants.

 ABOUT THE AUTHOR